On zero-divisors of semimodules and semialgebras: McCoy Semialgebras

+Since content semialgebras in general and weak content semialgebras over nilpotent-free semirings are good examples for McCoy semialgebras, we devote the rest of this section to these semialgebras.

-In Theorem 19 in \cite{Nasehpour2016}, it has been proved that $S$ is a weak Gaussian semiring if and only if each prime ideal of $S$ is subtractive.
-Now we prove a generalization of this interesting theorem in the following:
+Let us note that if $R$ is a commutative ring with a nonzero identity and $G$ a cancellative torsion-free commutative monoid, then $c(f)c(g) \subseteq \sqrt {c(fg)}$, for all $f,g \in R[X]$.
+Still, there are some semirings that this content formula does not hold \cite[Example 17]{Nasehpour2016}.
+In fact, a semiring $S$ is called weak Gaussian if $c(f)c(g) \subseteq \sqrt {c(fg)}$, for all $f,g \in R[X]$.
+And it has been proved in Theorem 19 in \cite{Nasehpour2016} that a semiring $S$ is weak Gaussian if and only if each prime ideal of $S$ is subtractive.
+Now we give the following theorem which is a generalization of Theorem 19 in \cite{Nasehpour2016}:

 \begin{theorem}